alliv8/page-inspector/README.md

 pageInspector
 =============

-Checks whether current webpage is an Article Page or a Hub Page
+A Chrome Extension that checks whether current webpage is an Article Page or a Hub Page